Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 #### First Degree Groups

-Following the [[Rule Of Three]], it encouraged Individuals to self-organize into [[First Degree Groups]] of at least Three.
+Following the [[Rule Of Three]], it encouraged Individuals to self-organize into [[First Degree Groups]] of at least Three in order to [[Progress]] together and tackle [[Meaningful Conversations and Quests]].

 Following the [[Rule of Sixteen]], it encouraged Groups to split and Self Replicate prior to exceeding sixteen members.

+These constraints defined the [[First Degree Group Size]].

-Bounding the fundamental unit of Decision Making, Questing, and Progress in [[Self-Governing, Self-Sustaining, and Self-Replicating]] Teams of 3 to 16 established the basic framework for decentralization, empowerment, and subsidiarity.
+Bounding the fundamental unit of Decision Making, Questing, and Progress in [[Self-Governing, Self-Sustaining, and Self-Replicating]] Teams of 3 to 16 [[Individuals]] established the basic framework for decentralization, empowerment, [[Self Governance]], and subsidiarity across [[The Movement]]

 #### Second Degree Groups

 Following the same logic, it encouraged Groups to self-organize into [[Second Degree Groups]].

 Whereas [[First Degree Groups]] were composed of Individuals, [[Second Degree Groups]] (and higher order groups) were Groups of Groups.

 Like [[First Degree Groups]], [[Second Degree Groups]] were also encouraged to follow the [[Rule Of Three]] and the [[Rule of Sixteen]], meaning that a Second Degree Group should contain at least three, and no more than sixteen, First Degree Groups.

+This established an average [[Second Degree Group Size]] of 100 to 200 individuals. [[Second Degree Groups]] often discovered that as a healthy Group of Groups approached 150 total members, it was Wise to begin preparing to become [[Self Replicating]] by splitting the growing group into two smaller groups, that could then each continue growing, developing, and [[Self Replicating]].

-The [[Governance Circle]], or [[Stewardship Council]], of each second and higher degree group was composed of one representative nominated by each of the lower degree groups that composed it.
-This ensured that the governance circle at each level of analysis was composed of a circle of the three to sixteen individuals considered most wise and capable of higher order wisdom, discernment, and governance by the members of each constituent group.
+The [[Governance Circle]], or [[Stewardship Council]], of each second and higher degree group was composed of one [[Elder]] nominated by each of the lower degree groups that composed it.
+This ensured that the governance circle at each level of analysis was composed of a circle of the three to sixteen individuals considered most wise and capable of [[Higher Order Wisdom, Discernment, and Governance]] by the members of each constituent group.

 #### Third and Higher Degree Groups

-This fractal organizing principle continued all the way up to the highest levels of analysis, with the [[Whole]] of [[The Movement]] at any given point in time being composed of no less than three, and no more than sixteen Groups of Groups advancing as One Body towards [[The Goal]].
+This fractal organizing principle continued all the way up to the highest levels of analysis, with [[The Whole]] of [[The Movement]] at any given point in time being composed of no less than three, and no more than sixteen Groups of Groups advancing as [[One Body]] towards [[The Goal]].

-Assuming approximately 10 per group, this meant that:
+Assuming an average of 10 per group, and 10 groups per [[Group Of Groups]], this meant that:

 - First Degree Groups were composed of approximately 10 individuals
 - Second Degree Groups were composed of approximately 100 individuals